How to Remove WooCommerce Related Products

 Related products are a great way to increase sales and grow exposure for your catalog of goods.
 Unfortunately, if your site doesn’t have a lot of products or the matches WooCommerce considers “related” don’t make a lot of sense it’s usually best to disable this feature entirely.

-You can turn off the related products section of your product pages in two different ways.
-The first requires some file editing and a basic understanding of how to modify a WordPress theme.
-The second is much easier.
-You can purchase our plugin and avoid all of this file editing and coding.
+You can turn off the related products section of your product pages with some file editing and a basic understanding of how to modify a WordPress theme.

 How to Hide Related Products in WooCommerce with Code